KUL-Radneuron/KUL_VBG/README.md

 # KUL_VBG

-KUL_VBG or "Virtual brain grafting" enables whole brain parcellation in the presence of large lesions.
+KUL_VBG or "KULeuven - Virtual brain grafting" enables whole brain parcellation in the presence of large lesions.

 Whole brain parcellation means labeling the brain in parts, gyri, etc...
 Many parcellation software packages fail in the presence of large brain lesions.